InsureMO/rainbow-n19/n19-n1/README.md

 - `format`: General format function.
 - `retrieve`: Retrieves a value.

+#### Dayjs Transformers

+- `travelTo`: Travels to a specified date.
+Specific dates or times are represented by a string:
+	- `Y`/`y`, represents the year
+	- `M`, represents the month
+	- `D`/`d`, represents the day
+	- `H`/`h`, represents the hour
+	- `m`, represents the minute
+	- `S`/`s`, represents the second
+	- `+` represents moving forward in time
+	- `-` represents going back in time
+	- no symbol represents direct travel.
+	- e.g. `+5Y2M-3d12H0m0s` represents traveling 5 years later, Feb., and minus 3 days, and time is 12:00:00, from given date and time.
+- `year`: Travels to a specified year.
+- `shiftYear`: Travels to previous or next years.
+- `startOfYear`: Travels to the start of the year.
+- `endOfYear`: Travels to the end of the year.
+- `month`: Travels to a specified month.
+- `shiftMonth`: Travels to previous or next months.
+- `startOfMonth`: Travels to the start of the month.
+- `endOfMonth`: Travels to the end of the month.
+- `day`: Travels to a specified day of month.
+- `shiftDay`: Travels to previous or next days.
+- `startOfDay`: Travels to the start of the day.
+- `endOfDay`: Travels to the end of the day.
+- `hour`: Travels to a specified hour.
+- `shiftHour`: Travels to previous or next hours.
+- `startOfHour`: Travels to the start of the hour.
+- `endOfHour`: Travels to the end of the hour.
+- `minute`: Travels to a specified minute.
+- `shiftMinute`: Travels to previous or next minutes.
+- `startOfMinute`: Travels to the start of the minute.
+- `endOfMinute`: Travels to the end of the minute.
+- `second`: Travels to a specified second.
+- `shiftSecond`: Travels to previous or next seconds.

 #### String Transformers

 - `stringify`: Converts a value to a string.